 MORE FOR MARYLAND

 When I was growing up in a middle-class family in Maryland, we heard politicians talk about problems facing our state, like poverty, low-performing schools, and poor healthcare.
 Everyone had a new plan, but decades later we still face many of the same challenges.
-Over ¼ of Maryland eighth graders can’t read at a basic competency level and over ⅓ are below competency in math.
-Low and moderate income families have seen stagnant wages as income inequality has grown.
+Over ¼ of Maryland eighth graders can’t read at a basic level and over ⅓ can’t do basic math.
+Wages are stagnant as income inequality has grown.
 Healthcare costs keep rising.
 Racial inequities persist in all these areas.